An Overview of our Curriculum

 There are seven areas of learning and your child’s class teacher will plan learning opportunities to fulfil all these areas by the time they leave Reception.

 The teaching of Phonics is an integral part of the curriculum in both the Foundation and Key Stage 1 classrooms at Swainswick Primary.

 We follow the Dept. of Education validated scheme Little Wandle.

 We ensure that our teaching of phonics is rigorous, structured and enjoyable.
 Children have discrete, daily phonics sessions where they are introduced to new phonemes, can practice and revise previous learning and have plenty of opportunities to apply the knowledge they have.

-Mrs Charles, our Reception and Year 1 teacher meets with parents for workshops to share our approach to teaching phonics, reading and writing, and how parents can support at home.
+Our Reception and Year 1 teachers meets with parents for workshops to share our approach to teaching phonics, reading and writing, and how parents can support at home.
 This includes reading regularly, practising word cards and learning spellings when appropriate.

 Year 1 Phonic Screening

 In the Summer Term of Year 1 your child will sit a national phonics’ screening test which is administered nationally.